CS559/GraphicsTownExamples/README.md

 Things included beyond the original master repository:

 - A Dynamic Environment Map (used to make a "shiny sculpture", see `Examples/shinySculpture.js`)

+- A simple example of using mesh morphing